artursniegowski/Intro_to_Data_Science_Python/02_Analyse_Popularity_of_Programming_Languages/README.md

 **The program was developed using python 3.11.0, Pandas 1.5.1, Matplotlib, Jupyter-Notebook**

-In order to run the program, open main.main.ipynb and install the required add-ons.
+In order to run the program, open main.ipynb and install the required add-ons.